lindig/pauls-law/README.md

 time to row a given distance.
 These numbers are generally used to assess fitness.

-Frequently the question comes up, given an existing performace like 3:20min over 1000m, what performance can an athlete expect for another distance like 2000m or 5000m?
+Frequently the question comes up, given an existing performance like 3:20min over 1000m, what performance can an athlete expect for another distance like 2000m or 5000m?